Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-These dynamics enable us to extract the phase ($\upsilon_\text{p}$) and group ($\upsilon_\text{g}$) velocities of HPPs in \ce{MoOCl2}, directly observing the impact of \ce{MoOCl2}'s dispersion on the dynamics of HPP propagation.
-A snapshot of an interferometric TR-PEEM experiment with 1.6 eV photons is shown in Figure \ref{fig:group_phase_velocity}A. Zooming in on a portion of the flake, Figure \ref{fig:group_phase_velocity}B, one can directly observe the dynamics of the HPPs within an optical cycle (\textasciitilde 2.6 fs).
-The data clearly shows oscillatory behavior as the HPP interacts and interferes with the laser pulse.
+These dynamics enable us to extract the phase ($\upsilon_\text{p}$) and group ($\upsilon_\text{g}$) velocities of {LRAPPs} in MoOCl$_2$, directly observing the impact of MoOCl$_2$'s dispersion on the dynamics of {LRAPP} propagation.
+A snapshot of an interferometric TR-PEEM experiment with 1.60 eV photons is shown in Figure \ref{fig:group_phase_velocity}A. Zooming in on a portion of the flake, Figure \ref{fig:group_phase_velocity}B, one can directly observe the dynamics of the HPPs within an optical cycle (\textasciitilde 2.6 fs).
+The data clearly shows oscillatory behavior as the {LRAPP} interacts and interferes with the laser pulse.
 While the carrier envelope phase (CEP) of the driving laser is not stabilized between different repetitions of the laser, the relative CEP between two pulses within one repetition is constant and has a locked phase relationship.
-This provides access to directly image the sub-cycle dynamics and extract the phase velocity of the HPP.
-Line profiles from the yellow line in Figure \ref{fig:group_phase_velocity}B are shown in Figure \ref{fig:group_phase_velocity}C. Tracing the spatial dynamics of a peak in the line profile as a function of time, we extract a plasmon phase velocity of 2.93 $\pm$ 0.02 $\times \ 10^8$ m/s, or 0.98 $\pm$ 0.07 $c$, in good agreement with calculations as described in the Supplementary Information.
+This provides access to directly image the sub-cycle dynamics and extract the phase velocity of the {LRAPP}.
+Line profiles from the yellow line in Figure \ref{fig:group_phase_velocity}B are shown in Figure \ref{fig:group_phase_velocity}C. Tracing the spatial dynamics of a peak in the line profile as a function of time, we extract a plasmon phase velocity of 2.93 $\pm$ 0.03 $\times \ 10^8$ m/s, or 0.98 $\pm$ 0.01 $c$, in good agreement with theoretical calculations as described in Supplementary Figures 10 and .